Wednesday 22 April 2015

 Highlights: Fathpur Sikri (abandon city) , Abhaneri (stunning ancient water tank) and Bollywood!

-In so ways today originally looked like a positioning day with a long trip to Jaipur but was it turned out that under played today’s stops in Fathpur Sikri and the Abhaner.
+Today originally looked like a positioning day with a long trip to Jaipur but was it turned out that under played today’s stops in Fathpur Sikri and the Abhaner.
 We left Agra at 8.30 am with the knowledge we wouldn’t get to Jaipur until early earning and with some sorrow or leaving the wonders of this town.
-Ba quick stop at the ATM meant I should be covered for currency for the rest of the trip.

 A few hours later we pulled up at Fathpur Sikri the abandoned Mughal city built by Mughal ruler Akbar The Great before the Mughal ruler moved the capital to Agra due to lack of water.